sysghent/plant-pot/README.md

 As you can see, there are two notable attributes at the top of the file.

 * `#![no_std]` means that the program does not use the standard library.
 Embedded systems are too small for the standard library.
+Instead of using `std::String`, you would a statically allocated `heapless::String`.
+Most `std` heap allocated container types have an analogue in `heapless`.
 * `#![no_main]` means that the program does not have a typical `main` function (with arguments or an exit code) as on a typical operating system.
 Instead, calling and creating the `main` function is completely handled by the Embassy framework.

 Then there are two `use x as _;` lines.
 These crates don't expose functions or public modules to be used, but they contain setup code that should be included at least once in your embedded program.